 The Basic Classics

-Cons, Chucks, canvas kicks… whatever you call them, the basic sneaker is the most versatile casual sneaker you can buy.
+Lows, Chucks, canvas kicks… whatever you call them, the basic sneaker is the most versatile casual sneaker you can buy.
 They work well with denim, chinos and shorts of pretty much any colour and shade.

-Where I find guys sometimes get a little unstuck with these types of sneakers is when they wear them to smart casual events or to work when a dress shoe is required.
+Where we find guys sometimes get a little unstuck with these types of sneakers is when they wear them to smart casual events or to work when a dress shoe is required.
 The basic sneaker DOES NOT work for every occasion and should be kept solely for casual situations.
 Your best bet on top is to run with print t-shirts, gingham shirts or even a blazer for the college professor look.

 - Mix with relaxed, slim & skinny denim and chinos